-New York, NY June 14 -The Peter and Patricia Gruber Foundation today announced that it will award its 2007 Justice Prize to three active voices for democracy in the Latin American judicial system:
+June 12, 2008, New York, NY – The Peter and Patricia Gruber Foundation today announced that it will award its 2008 Justice Prize to two renowned advocates for human rights and justice though law:

-The Justice Prize will be awarded in a ceremony to be held October 10, 2007, at Georgetown University Law Center in Washington, DC, where world justice leaders will gather for an event to celebrate the achievements of the recipients, who will share the $500,000 prize.
+The Justice Prize will be awarded in a ceremony this fall celebrating the achievements of the recipients, who will share the $500,000 prize.

 The Gruber Foundation Justice Prize is presented to individuals or organizations for contributions that have advanced the cause of justice as delivered through the legal system.
 The award is intended to acknowledge individual efforts, as well as to encourage further advancements in the field and progress toward bringing about a fundamentally just world.

-- The Honorable Arthur Chaskalson, Chief Justice, Constitutional Court of South Africa, retired
+- Arthur Chaskalson, former head of the Constitutional Court of South Africa (retired)

 Past honorees of the Gruber Foundation Justice Prize include:

 - 2007:Judge Carmen Argibay of Argentina, Judge Carlos Cerda of Chile, and Mónica Feria of Peru.
 Judge Argibay has been a pioneering women’s advocate, corruption foe, and participant at the Tokyo Tribunal to adjudicate charges of sexual slavery; Judge Cerda is an independent and courageous member of the Chilean judiciary who pursued Pinochet abuse while the dictator was in power; and Feria is an international lawyer, defender of children’s rights and tireless champion of victims of the Fujimori prison massacre of 1992.

 - 2006: Aharon Barak, retired President of the Supreme Court of Israel, renowned for championing an activist judiciary and the rule of law and democracy.